 To view this: click here

-The following are some Frequently Asked Questions:
+The following are some Frequently Asked Questions about returning to work:

 Q1.
 Can I retain my Medical Card?

 People who have been unemployed for a minimum of 12 months may retain their Medical Card for a period of 3 years if they commence employment.
 The Medical Card scheme is administered by the Health Service Executive (HSE).

 Q2.
 Are there any childcare supports available to help me make the transition to employment?

 A subsidised after school childcare scheme is available to support low-income and unemployed people to return to the workforce.
 It is targeted at families that are most in need at a critical time in their progression into employment.
 By offsetting some of the child care costs associated with availing of an employment opportunity, the scheme aims to support individuals to take up employment.